 By Tim Lambert Early Hawaii The first human beings arrived in Hawaii from the Marquesas Islands in about 300 AD.
 People from Tahiti reached Hawaii after 1100 CE.
 Then in 1778, Captain Cook sailed to Hawaii.
 Cook was killed in Hawaii the next year.
 Then in 1786, a Frenchman named La Perouse sailed to Hawaii.… Continue reading A Brief History of Hawaii

-A Brief History of Las Vegas
+A Brief History of Texas

 A History of Anchorage Alaska